ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

     }
 ```

-From this json file, we can extract some insights:
+From this JSON file, we can extract some insights:

 - The transaction is incoming (indicated by an empty "out_msgs" field).
 - We can extract the transaction comment, sender, and amount.

-Now, we're ready to create a transaction checker
+Now, we're ready to create a transaction checker.

 ### Working with TON